-The DynamIQ Shared Unit (DSU) provides a hardware mechanism for taking the cluster in and out of coherence with the system interconnect.
+The DSU-AE provides a hardware mechanism for taking the cluster in and out of coherence with the system interconnect.
 The cluster enables coherency during powerup and disables it during powerdown.

-The system interconnect can use signals, SYSCOREQ, and SYSCOACK, to take the cluster in and out of coherence.
+The system interconnect can use the SYSCOREQ and SYSCOACK signals, to take the cluster in and out of coherence.
 If the system interconnect supports these signals, they can be connected directly.
 If the system interconnect does not support these signals, Arm recommends that they are connected to the power controller.
 In this case, the power controller must take any actions necessary to make the transition.

-The following diagram shows the timing of SYSCOREQ, and SYSCOACK.
+The following diagram shows the timing of SYSCOREQ and SYSCOACK.

-Figure A4-5 SYSCOREQ SYSCOACK four-phase coherency handshake
+Figure A4-4 SYSCOREQ SYSCOACK four-phase coherency handshake